 There could be a number of reasons for mildly unpleasant side-effects from massage.
 Some people may be naturally more prone to bodywork soreness due to underlying conditions or general nervous system sensitivity.
-You could be getting a massage on a day when they are more dehydrated, you post-workout DOMS kick in, or you have a mild cold or infection they are not aware of yet.

 In an extreme case of an overly-aggressive massage, it’s possible a client can experience an exertion-induced rhabdomyolysis, which is the breakdown of muscle tissue that releases myoglobin into the bloodstream after extreme physical activity.